swiftlang/swift/docs/LibraryEvolution.rst

     equivalent, but this feature should not restrict Swift from doing useful things like minimizing member padding.

-All public stored properties in a fixed-layout struct are implicitly declared ``@inlineable`` (as described above for top-level variables).
-Non-public stored properties may be accessed from inlineable functions only if they do not have observing accessors, even though they may not be versioned.
-This results in the restrictions on changing accessors described above.
+All versioned stored properties in a fixed-layout struct are implicitly declared ``@inlineable`` (as described above for top-level variables).
+Non-versioned stored properties may be accessed from inlineable functions only if they do not have observing accessors.
+These rules are the source of the restrictions on modifying accessors described above.

 .. note::